makinacorpus/DbToolsBundle/docs/content/configuration/basics.md

 [configuration reference](../configuration/reference).

 :::tip
-**Almost every configuration option can be configured at the connection level** for example the backup excluded tables can either be configured top-level (for all connections):
+**Almost every configuration option can be configured at the connection level**.
+For example, the backup excluded tables can either be configured top-level (for all connections):

 <div class="symfony">